 KIA Lucky Motors has once again entered into the local industry of Pakistan after a decade and this time with a long-term investment plan.
 The expectations with the auto manufacturer are high considering the lack of competition in the local market of Pakistan.
 Last three decades have been dominated by the big three including Suzuki, Toyota, and Honda.
 Pak Suzuki has been enjoying the monopoly of the only automaker in the entry-level hatchback segment in the country whereas Toyota Indus and Honda Atlas were the only players in the high-end vehicles.
 Alongside KIA, another South-Korean auto giant Hyundai has also returned to the local setup after years.

 KIA Picanto is an entry-level 5-door hatchback powered by 1000 cc engine displacement mated with a 4-speed automatic gearbox.
-The Euro-6 compliant 1.0-litre engine produces a maximum output power of 66 hp.
-Picanto shares platform with Hyundai i10 and as far as its economy figures are concerned, NEDC rates it up to 23 km/litre.
+The Euro-6 compliant 1.0-liter engine produces a maximum output power of 66 hp.
+Picanto shares platform with Hyundai i10 and as far as its economy figures are concerned, NEDC rates it up to 23 km/liter.
 The hatchback has a wheelbase of 2400 mm which provides optimum control over the car.

 KIA Picanto was first introduced in 2004 which continued till 2011 before the 2nd generation model came into the market.
 The 2nd generation remained in production till 2017 after which the company launched the 3rd generation of Picanto at Geneva Motor Show 2017 and is currently being produced around the globe.
-The hatchback comes in 1.0-litre engine mated with a 5-speed manual transmission and a 1.2-litre engine which is offered under the optional automatic transmission.
+The hatchback comes in 1.0-liter engine mated with a 5-speed manual transmission and a 1.2-liter engine which is offered under the optional automatic transmission.
 It is worthy to mention here that KIA Lucky Motors is planning to introduce the 2nd generation 1.0-litre engine model in Pakistan.
 So, once again, the country will get an older version of a new car; this time by a new player in the auto sector.

 Competitors of KIA Picanto in the local market: